Umeclidinium and Vilanterol

 Respiratory: Pharyngitis (2%), cough (≥1%), lower respiratory tract infection (≥1%), pleuritic chest pain (≥1%), sinusitis (≥1%)

-<1% (Limited to important or life-threatening): Atrial fibrillation, anxiety, conjunctivitis, dysgeusia, dyspepsia, gastroesophageal reflux disease, hypersensitivity reaction (including anaphylaxis, angioedema, urticaria), musculoskeletal chest pain, myocardial infarction, palpitations, pruritus, skin rash, supraventricular extrasystole, tremor, ventricular premature contractions
+<1%, postmarketing, and/or case reports: Atrial fibrillation, anxiety, blurred vision, chest discomfort, conjunctivitis, dysgeusia, dyspepsia, dysuria, gastroesophageal reflux disease, glaucoma, hypersensitivity reaction (including anaphylaxis, angioedema and urticaria), increased intraocular pressure, musculoskeletal chest pain, myocardial infarction, palpitations, paradoxical bronchospasm, pruritus, skin rash, supraventricular extrasystole, urinary retention, tremor, ventricular premature contractions, voice disorder, vomiting, weakness, xerostomia

 Concerns related to adverse effects:

-• Hypersensitivity: Hypersensitivity reactions, including anaphylaxis, angioedema, rash, and urticaria may occur; discontinue if such reactions occur.
-Use is contraindicated in patients with severe milk protein allergy.
+• Hypersensitivity: Hypersensitivity reactions, including anaphylaxis, angioedema, rash, and urticaria may occur; discontinue immediately if signs/symptoms of a hypersensitivity reaction occur.

-• Cardiovascular disease: Use with caution in patients with cardiovascular disease, especially coronary insufficiency, cardiac arrhythmias, and hypertension; beta-agonists may cause elevation in blood pressure, heart rate, and increase risk of arrhythmias; may also cause electrocardiogram (ECG) changes (eg, flattening of the T wave, QTc prolongation, ST segment depression).
+• Cardiovascular disease: Use with caution in patients with cardiovascular disease (eg, coronary insufficiency, arrhythmias, hypertension); beta-agonists may cause elevation in blood pressure and heart rate.
+Beta-2 agonists may also produce changes in the ECG (eg, T wave flattening, QTc prolongation, ST segment depression).

 Dosage form specific issues: